 A few years ago, right before I started this blog, I was pretty deep into extreme couponing.

 A friend had introduced me to the show on TLC and I was shocked at how much money people were saving by using coupons.
-So, I decided to try my hand at extreme couponing to save money too.

 Why I Started Extreme Couponing

 Back at that point in my life, I had lots of free time but very little money.